vdesabou/kafka-docker-playground-docs/docs/playground tcp-proxy start.md

 # playground tcp-proxy start

-💗 Start the TCP proxy
+💗 Start the TCP proxy and automatically replace connector config with zazkia hostname and port 49998

 ## Usage